-- Postpartum thyroiditis occurs in 5 percent to 9 percent of women after giving birth.
+- Postpartum thyroiditis occurs in 5% to 9% of women after giving birth.
 It is usually a temporary condition.

 - Iodine deficiency is a problem affecting approximately 100 million people around the world.
 Iodine is used by the thyroid to produce hormones.
-Although prevalent before the 1950s in the USA, iodine deficiency has been virtually wiped out by the use of iodized salt.
+Although prevalent before the 1950s in the United States, iodine deficiency has been virtually wiped out by the use of iodized salt.